pyFFTW/pyFFTW/README.txt

 The documentation can be found at http://hgomersall.github.com/pyFFTW/ , the source is on github: https://github.com/hgomersall/pyFFTW and the python package index page is here: http://pypi.python.org/pypi/pyFFTW .

-Dependencies
+Dependencies (i.e. what it was designed for)
 ============
-- Numpy
+- Numpy 1.6
-- FFTW
+- FFTW 3.2 or higher (lower versions *may* work)
-- Cython (though the source release on PyPI loses this dependency)
+- Cython 0.15 or higher (though the source release on PyPI loses this dependency)

 (install these as much as possible with your preferred package manager).